AkkashSR/NodeJS-Learning-Progress-Repo/README.md

 1. Finished off Mongoose.
 Felt much easier than native MongoDB.
 2. Sessions and Cookies are next.
 Will look into them next week.

+### 29-01-2022:

+1. I lied last time.
+Took me 3 more months to get back into this.
+But happy that I picked this up again.
+2. Sessions and Cookies are done.